PX4/PX4-user_guide/en/complete_vehicles/px4_vision_kit.md

 To flash the USB image to the *UP Core*:

-1. Insert the pre-flashed USB drive into the *UP Core* USB1 port.
+1. Insert the pre-flashed USB drive into the *UP Core* port labeled `USB1`.
 1. [Login to the companion computer](#login_mission_computer) (as described above).
 1. Open a terminal and run the following command to copy the image onto internal memory (eMMC).
    The terminal will prompt for a number of responses during the flashing process.